COVID-19 guide for drug and alcohol residential rehab and detox services

 Shielding in drug and alcohol residential rehab and detox services

 All residents who fall within the ‘clinically extremely vulnerable’ category will need additional support measures.
-Government guidance on supporting this cohort of people is changing, and homes will need to track the alterations, and adjust processes accordingly.
+Government guidance has changed, with shielding re-introduced as part of the current national lockdown.
+Homes will need to track any such future alterations, and adjust processes accordingly.

 Homes will also be aware of people who have additional needs, who may or may not fall within official government guidance.
 It is advisable to ask all new and existing residents to complete a questionnaire detailing pre-existing conditions, and from there to compile a list of all residents who will need extra care and support in avoiding COVID-19.
 Communicate closely and carefully with vulnerable residents so that they feel in control, and understand any risks.